 If you are able to work during this time, but you are earning less due to your injuries, you can receive temporary partial disability (TPD) benefits.
 TPD benefits are the difference between your actual earnings and your average weekly wage at the time of your accident, subject to the same weekly maximum described above.

 If you are completely unable to work after reaching maximum medical improvement, you can receive permanent total disability (PTD) benefits.
 These benefits are paid at the same rate as temporary total disability benefits and end once you become eligible for Social Security retirement benefits.

 If you are able to work after reaching MMI, but you still have a permanent impairment, you may be eligible for permanent partial disability (PPD) benefits.
 You can receive a PPD award if you have more than a minor impairment or if you have suffered an actual wage loss due to your impairment.
 The amount of your award depends on the impairment rating assigned by your doctor and the extent of your wage loss.
-For 2016, the maximum benefit it $378 per week.
+As of July 1, 2021, the maximum benefit it $458 per week.

 If you have a lasting impairment, you may want to reach a settlement with the insurance company for a lump sum payment of future permanent disability benefits.